What is Win32/FakeRean family?

-Here are some name variations used by fake antivirus programs from this family:
+The following are the names of some variations used by fake antivirus programs from this family:

 Win 7/XP/Vista Antivirus 2012/2013